Linear Aggregation in Tree-based Estimators: Interpretability

-We are making four crucial changes to this formulation of S-RF: \begin{enumerate} \item In the original formulation, the treatment is binary.
-In our data set, there are, however, four different treatments and we generalize the S-learner here to work with multiple treatments at the same time.
-Specifically, we encode a treatment indicator for each of the four treatments and we estimate the response function using all covariates and the treatment indicators as independent variables,
+Any machine learning algorithm can be used for the regression step, and here we use LRF.
+We additionally make several changes to the standard formulation of the S-Learner outlined in \cite{kunzel2019metalearners}: \begin{enumerate} \item As we have four different treatments, we encode a treatment indicator for each of the four treatments and we estimate the response function using all covariates and the treatment indicators as independent variables,

-The CATE for the CD mailer is then defined as
+The CATE for the CD mailer is then defined as: